Accounting policies and procedures

 Domestic grants comprise grants received from Estonian residents including other public sector entities (except international grants passed on by them).
 International grants comprise grants received from non-residents, including international organisations.

-Co-financing of international grants is a special type of domestic grants – grants that are supplemental to international grants.
-If the grant is co-financed by another foreign entity or international organization under the agreement, it is recorded as an international grant and not as a co-financing.
-Domestic co-financing is recognised in income or expenditure separately from other domestic government grants.
+Co-financing of international grants is a specific type of domestic grant, representing grants that supplement international grants.
+Where a grant is co-financed by another foreign entity or international organisation under the agreement, it shall be classified as an international grant and not as domestic co-financing.
+Domestic co-financing shall be recognised separately from other domestic government grants.

-11.3.4 A grant is recognised as revenue in the period in which the operating costs are incurred or the non-current asset is acquired unless the conditions of the grant involve the risk that the grant may be reclaimed or may not be received.
-Government grant revenue is recognised by taking into account the terms of financing, i.e. the completed project activities, eligible costs and the percentage of the grant amount.
+11.3.4 A grant shall be recognised as revenue in the period in which the related operating expenses are incurred or the non-current asset is acquired, unless the grant conditions create a risk that the grant may be reclaimed or may not be received.
+Government grant revenue shall be recognised taking into account the financing terms, including completed project activities, eligible expenses, and the applicable grant percentage.

-11.3.5 When a grant provider or intermediary provides a grant using simplified reimbursement of expenditures (standardised unit costs) without requiring expense documents, grant revenue is recognised in the period in which the grant is provided.
+11.3.5 Where a grant provider or intermediary applies simplified cost reimbursement (e.g. standard unit costs) without requiring supporting expense documentation, grant revenue shall be recognised in the period in which the grant is awarded.

-11.3.6 When a grant has been received but significant conditions attaching to it have not been met, the grant is recognised as an advance received.
-When the conditions have been met (activities have been carried out and eligible expenditures have been incurred), the grant is recognised as revenue and advance is reduced.
+11.3.6 Where a grant has been received but significant conditions attached to it have not yet been fulfilled, the grant shall be recognised as an advance received.
+Once the conditions have been fulfilled (i.e. activities completed and eligible expenses incurred), the grant shall be recognised as revenue and the advance reduced accordingly.

-11.3.7 When expenditures have been incurred, but the grant has not been received to cover the expenses and the transfer will be made upon approval of the project report by the financier, the grant is recognised as revenue and a receivable.
+11.3.7 Where eligible expenses have been incurred but the grant has not yet been received and payment is subject to approval of the project report by the financier, the grant shall be recognised as revenue and a corresponding receivable.

-11.3.8 Government grants are also classified into grants related to income and grants related to assets.
+11.3.8 Government grants shall be classified as grants related to income or grants related to assets.

-11.3.8.1 Grants related to income (grants for covering operating expenses) are recognised by adhering to the principle of matching revenue with expenses.
-Grants related to income are recognised as revenue in proportion to related expenses.
-Grants related to income are recognised using the gross method, i.e. grants received and the expenses for which they are intended to compensate are recognised in both income and expenses.
+11.3.8.1 Grants related to income (grants for covering operating expenses) shall be recognised in accordance with the matching principle.
+Such grants shall be recognised as revenue in proportion to the related expenses.
+Grants related to income shall be recognised using the gross method, whereby the grant revenue and the related expenses are presented separately in income and expenses.

-11.3.8.2 The main condition for grants related to assets is that the university as the grant recipient has to purchase, build or otherwise acquire a certain non-current asset.
-Grants related to assets are recognised as income in the period in which the non-current asset is acquired.
+11.3.8.2 The primary condition for grants related to assets is that the university, as grant recipient, must purchase, construct, or otherwise acquire a specific non-current asset.
+Grants related to assets shall be recognised as income in the period in which the non-current asset is acquired.

-For accounting purposes, the date of receipt of a grant is the date on which the non-current asset is actually acquired (in the case of work that is capitalised, the date on which the work that is capitalised is completed).
-The cost of an asset acquired with a grant is recognised as an item of property, plant and equipment or an intangible asset based on the nature of the asset.
+For accounting purposes, the grant recognition date shall be the date on which the non-current asset is acquired (in the case of capitalised construction works, the date on which the capitalised work is completed).
+The cost of an asset acquired through a grant shall be recognised as property, plant and equipment or as an intangible asset, depending on the nature of the asset.

-11.3.9 On recognising grants in the consolidated statement of financial performance, the university differentiates between grants received and pass-through grants.
-Pass-through grants are grants received for passing on to another party, not for covering the university’s own operating expenses or acquiring assets.
-When the university acts as a grant intermediary, income from grants received for passing on equals expenses from grants passed on.
+11.3.9 In the consolidated statement of financial performance, the university shall distinguish between grants received for its own use and pass-through grants.
+Pass-through grants are grants received for transfer to another party and not for covering the university’s own operating expenses or acquiring assets.
+Where the university acts as a grant intermediary, revenue from grants received for transfer shall equal expenses from grants passed on.

-• grants received through three-party transactions where the grant provider or intermediary transfers cash directly to the supplier of goods or services from whom the university as the grant recipient receives the goods or services;
+• grants received through three-party arrangements where the grant provider or intermediary transfers cash directly to the supplier of goods or services received by the university;

 • grants received through transactions where the grant provider delivers goods or services to the university as the grant recipient without a direct sale by the supplier.

-Non-monetary grants are measured at the fair value of the goods and services received.
+Non-monetary grants shall be measured at the fair value of the goods or services received.

-Assets received from other public sector entities by way of non-monetary grants are measured at their fair value or, if this cannot be determined, at their carrying amount in the transferor’s financial statements.
+Assets received from other public sector entities as non-monetary grants shall be measured at fair value or, if fair value cannot be reliably determined, at their carrying amount in the transferor’s financial statements.

-11.3.11 When it appears that some conditions attaching to the grant have not been met and the university as the grant intermediary or recipient is liable to the grant provider for the recipient’s compliance with the conditions attaching to the grant and the use of the funds for their designated purpose, the university recognises at the date the breach of contract is identified a receivable from the grant recipient and/or a liability to the grant provider, and reduces revenue from grants received and/or expenses from grants provided.
+11.3.11 Where it becomes evident that conditions attached to a grant have not been fulfilled and the university, as intermediary or recipient, is liable to the grant provider for compliance with such conditions, the university shall recognise, at the date the breach is identified, a receivable from the grant recipient and/or a liability to the grant provider and shall reduce grant revenue and/or grant expense accordingly.

-• in the account group sub-group 10355 short-term grant receivables, when the requirements for receiving the grant have been met, the university has incurred the expenses and receipt of the government grant is deemed certain;
+• in account group sub-group 10355 – short-term grant receivables, where the conditions for receiving the grant have been fulfilled, eligible expenses have been incurred, and receipt of the grant is considered certain;

-• in the account group sub-group 10365 grant and co-financing repayments receivable (recoveries), which have been unduly paid to the partner or are recoverable due to any other infringement or refundable for any other reason;
+• in account group sub-group 10365 – grant and co-financing recoveries receivable, representing amounts unduly paid to a partner or recoverable due to non-compliance or other reasons;

-• in the account group sub-group 10385 prepaid grants to partners, when the grant has been transferred but for which the period, in which related expenses are recognised, has not arrived yet (the expenses have not been incurred by the recipient or documents certifying that the recipient has incurred the expenses and/or that other eligibility conditions have been met have not been received);
+• in account group sub-group 10385 – prepaid grants to partners, where the grant has been transferred but the period in which the related expenses are recognised has not yet occurred (i.e. the recipient has not yet incurred eligible expenses or provided the required documentation);

-• in the account group sub-group 20355, where a liability to pass on government grants is recorded, for which the period when the grant expenses are recognised, has arrived (the partner has incurred expenses for which it is entitled to receive a grant), but the university has not transferred the money yet;
+• in account group sub-group 20355 – liabilities to pass on government grants where the partner has incurred eligible expenses, but the university has not yet transferred the funds;

-• in the account group sub-group 20365 repayment of grants and co-financing when the university as the intermediary or recipient of the grant or co-financing has not used the funds for their designated purpose or the financier/implementing entity discovered any other infringement;
+• in account group sub-group 20365 – repayment of grants and co-financing where the university, as intermediary or recipient, has not used funds for their intended purpose or where the financier has identified non-compliance;

-• in the account group sub-group 20385 funds received for grants, for which the period, in which related revenue or grants related to assets are recognised, has not arrived yet (expenses have not been incurred or other eligibility conditions have not been met);
+• in account group sub-group 20385 – funds received for grants where the period in which related revenue or asset-related grants are recognised has not yet occurred (i.e. expenses have not been incurred or other eligibility conditions have not been met);

-• in the account group 3500 grants related to income;
+• in account group 3500 – grants related to income;

-• in the account group 3502 grants related to assets ;
+• in account group 3502 – grants related to assets;

-• in the account group 4500 grants related to partner’s income;
+• in account group 4500 – grants related to a partner’s income;

-• in the account group 4502 grants related to partner’s assets ;
+• in account group 4502 – grants related to a partner’s assets;

-• government grant liabilities and receivables as contingent liabilities and receivables off the balance sheet in the accounts 911010 and 912010 annually as at the end of the year.
+• government grant-related contingent liabilities and contingent receivables shall be recorded off the balance sheet in accounts 911010 and 912010 annually as at the end of the financial year.

-11.3.13 Analytical accounts of government grants are kept in the NAV project accounting module.
+11.3.13 Analytical accounting of government grants shall be maintained in the NAV project accounting module.

 11.4 Operational funding grants

-11.4.1 Operational funding grants are funding provided based on the functions and responsibilities outlined in the statutes and the goals outlined in the development documents of the recipient.
-These comprise, as a rule, funding from the state budget: operational funding for education activities, baseline funding, institutional research funding, etc. The operational funding received comprises also other funding from the private and public sector.
-The operational funding grants are recognised as accounted for on a cash basis when received.
+11.4.1 Operational funding grants are funding provided on the basis of the functions and responsibilities set out in the statutes and the objectives defined in the development documents of the recipient.
+As a rule, these comprise funding from the state budget, including operational funding for educational activities, baseline funding, institutional research funding, and similar allocations.

 11.4.2 Operational funding grants are recognised as follows: